Program Details

 Program Fee

-The cost of participation is approximately $4,000 ($4,000 with estimated non-billable costs such as passport, additional meals, and spending money).
-This fee may go slightly up or down depending on final group airline bookings and availability of CCAPS dedicated fundraising to offset each registered student's costs.
+The cost of participation is approximately $4,000 (including estimated non-billable costs such as passport, additional meals, and spending money).
+This fee may go slightly up or down depending on final group airline bookings and the availability of CCAPS-dedicated fundraising to offset each registered student's costs.

-The program fee includes tuition, international airfare, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
+The program fee includes tuition, international group coach class airfare, in-country program-related transportation, housing, some meals, entrance fees to course-related excursions and site visits, program administration, and international health insurance.

 If you are registered for less than 13 credits, or if you are a non-UofM student or a UofM graduate student, you will be charged tuition for this course in addition to the program fee.